Home About Us How It Works Packages FAQ Blog Get In Touch

 Coordinating Vendors — The Part Nobody Warns You About

-A typical Singapore condo move involves at least three separate vendors: a moving company, a cleaning company, and potentially an aircon servicing company (a common landlord requirement).
-Each has their own availability, their own requirements, and their own communication style.
+A typical Singapore condo move involves at least three separate vendors: a moving company, a cleaning company, and often an aircon servicing company.
+Each has their own availability, their own lead times, and their own way of communicating.

 Planning Your Timeline

-A well-managed move in Singapore typically needs more lead time than most people expect.
-Here's a rough guide:
+A well-managed move in Singapore needs more lead time than most people expect:

 Don't Forget the Curtains

 This one catches almost every expat off guard — including me the first time.
-In Singapore, it's standard practice (and often a written requirement in your tenancy agreement) to have curtains professionally cleaned before returning the property to your landlord.
+In Singapore, it's standard practice (and often a written requirement in your tenancy agreement) to have curtains professionally cleaned before returning the property.

 Timing tip

-Book curtain cleaning at least 4–5 working days before your handover date.
+Book curtain cleaning at least four to five working days before your handover date.
 Last-minute bookings often attract express fees, and some providers need advance notice to schedule dismantling.
 Don't leave this to the final week.

-It's also worth asking your cleaner to check for any curtain repairs needed at the same time — track repairs, hook replacements, or small tears are much easier (and cheaper) to address before the landlord inspection than after.
+It's also worth asking your cleaner to flag any curtain repairs at the same time.
+Track repairs, hook replacements, small tears — these are much cheaper to sort before the landlord inspection than after.

 Common Mistakes Expats Make